← orga.cat

 Paid app for learning and working with regular expressions.

-Emulation General wiki
+Emulation General Wiki

-This website documents the best console and computer emulators for each platform (unfortunately, though, it is full of ads).
+This website documents the best console and computer emulators for each platform (unfortunately, it is full of ads).
 See also /r/emulation.

 See also the list at ModDB and in Emulation General wiki.
 Other unrelated lists are Open Source Game Clones, retroReversing, Awesome Game Remakes, and (also at Wikipedia) the List of commercial video games with available source code.